- 6 eggs, separated

 - Additional confectioners' sugar

 - Beat egg whites on medium until foamy.
 Add cream of tartar; beat until soft peaks form.
-Gradually add remaining sugar, 1 tablespoon at a time, Beating on high until stiff peaks form.
+Gradually add remaining, sugar, 1 tablespoon at a time, Beating on high until stiff peaks form.
 Stir a fourth of the egg white mixture into chocolate mixture.
-Fold in remaining egg white mixture.
+Fold in remaining egg white mixture until no egg white streaks remain.

 - Line a greased 15-in. x 10-in. x 1-n. baking pan with parchment paper; greased the paper.
 Spread batter evenly in pan.
 Bake at 350° for 12-15 minutes or until cake springs back when lightly touched in center (do not overbake).
 Cool for 5 minutes; invert onto a kitchen towel dusted with confectioners' sugar.
 Gently peel off parchment paper.
 Roll up cake in the towel jelly-roll style, starting with a short side.
 Cool completely on a wire racks.